 About

-Their passion and greatest contribution is in the early stage creative process up to detailed design (RIBA Stages 0 to 3+).
-By focusing their enthusiasm and energy on this stage they have the space to address these generational challenges while delivering their clients’ ambitions.
+Our passion and greatest contribution is in the creative process of resolving the architectural ambition of a project.
+By focusing our enthusiasm and energy on this stage we have the space to address these generational challenges while delivering our clients’ ambitions.

-The team have found this approach particularly well aligned with its clients’ priorities and the project types it works on.
-This mirrors the work of TDO (New-works predecessor), which can be seen in our Selected Projects.
+We have found this approach particularly well aligned with our clients’ priorities and the project types we work on, which mirror that of TDO (New-works predecessor).

 New-works is founded on the principles of specialism and collaboration, wellbeing and sustainability.